Wildlife license plates

-Show off your sense of style, your favorite wildlife activity or even your patriotic side by purchasing a Utah wildlife license plate — all while helping support Utah's wildlife!
+Show off your sense of style and your favorite wildlife activity by purchasing a Utah wildlife license plate — all while helping support Utah's wildlife!

 Most of the funding used to manage Utah's wildlife comes from hunting and fishing license/permit sales.
 Utah drivers can also support species they care about by purchasing a wildlife license plate.

 Revenue from mule deer and elk plates supports big game management.
 Revenue from the trout plate supports fisheries management.
 Revenue generated from the kestral plate helps conserve the state's native wildlife and habitat.

 How much do license plates cost?

 When you switch to a wildlife license plate, a portion of the cost will be donated directly to the DWR, and a portion will be collected by the Utah Department of Motor Vehicles.
 Of your annual registration renewal, $25 will be donated to the DWR each year.

 How to get your plate

 There are three easy ways to obtain wildlife license plates:

 - Request and pay for wildlife license plates when you buy a new vehicle.